Eclipse (Meyer novel): Plot summary

 The story begins with Seattle being plagued by a string of unsolved murders, which Edward Cullen suspects is caused by a newborn vampire with an uncontrollable thirst for human blood.
 As Edward and Bella apply to colleges, Bella tells Edward she wants to visit her friend, Jacob Black, a Quileute Native American who, like some other tribe members, can shape shift into a wolf.
 Edward worries for Bella's safety, but she assures him that neither Jacob nor the wolf pack would harm her.
 During one visit, Jacob tells Bella that he is in love with her; he wants her to choose him over Edward.
-Bella tells Jacob she considers him only as a friend.
+Bella tells Jacob she only considers him a friend.

 Meanwhile, Alice Cullen has a vision that the vampire Victoria has returned to Forks.
 Victoria seeks to kill Bella to avenge the death of her mate, James.
 Alice takes Bella to the Cullen house for a sleepover.
 Bella learns about Rosalie's past that led to her eventual transformation to a vampire and why she treasures humanity.
 Bella is determined to become a vampire but eventually agrees to reconsider her decision.
 A few days later, Edward proposes to Bella.
 Despite harboring an aversion to marriage, Bella accepts on the condition that Edward will have sex with her while she is still human.

 The Cullens soon realize that the Seattle murders are being committed by an "army" of newborn vampires controlled by Victoria.
 The Cullens join forces with the wolf pack to combat this threat, after their longtime allies, the Denali Coven, refuse to help them.
 As everyone prepares for battle, Edward, Bella, and Jacob camp in the mountains to stay hidden during the battle.
 Seth Clearwater, a young wolf pack member, later joins them to wait out the fight.

 Jacob overhears Edward and Bella discussing their engagement.
 Upset, he threatens to join the fight and get himself killed.
 Bella stops Jacob by kissing him and realizes she also loves him.
 During the battle, Victoria tracks Edward's scent to Bella's hiding place.
 Edward fights and kills Victoria.
 The Cullens and their allies defeat her vampire army.
 Afterward, Bella tells Jacob that she loves him, but her love for Edward is greater.
 The book ends with Bella proceeding to tell Charlie that she intends to marry Edward.

 The epilogue reveals that a heartbroken Jacob has run away in his wolf form.
 Leah is sympathetic, having gone through a similar heartbreak with Sam.
 She reveals her own disgust and hatred for Bella.